duckarmor/Freeze/README.md

 [dependencies]
 Freeze = "duckarmor/freeze@0.0.4"
 ```

 <!--moonwave-hide-before-this-line-->
 # Freeze

 Freeze is an immutable data structure library for Roblox Luau.

+Be sure to read the [documentation](https://duckarmor.github.io/Freeze/)!

 Immutable data structures are imperative for use with popular libraries such as React and Rodux.
-To learn more about why immutability is important, check out our **How does immutability help?** page.
+To learn more about why immutability is important, check out our [How does immutability help?](https://duckarmor.github.io/Freeze/docs/WhyImmutable) page.

 Freeze is typed and currently used in several duckarmor projects.